emmacadavra/ci-portfolio1-spc/TESTING.md

 It has also been tested across different browsers on a variety of virtual operating systems such as Mac, iOS, Android and Windows through the use of [**BrowserStack**](https://www.browserstack.com/live).

+This website heavily relies on Flexbox, which I tested on the above mentioned browsers and virtual devices by dynamically changing and shifting the dimensions of the browser to mimic a variety of mobile, tablet and laptop/desktop screen sizes.
+By dynamically changing the dimensions of the webpage, I was able to test that elements with Flexbox properties were behaving in the way I envisioned them to, for example making sure that there were no instances on form-submission.html where the rehearsal-photos would appear as three images in one row with one in a row beneath it due to flex-wrap, and instead that they followed the rules I had set them to either appear as four in a row, in a two-by-two grid, or in a single column.

-I tested the responsiveness of the site on these browsers and virtual devices by dynamically changing and shifting the dimensions of the browser to mimic a variety of mobile, tablet and laptop/desktop screen sizes.
-I also tested the website on my own personal mobile phone, and asked friends and family to open it on their mobile phones which included the iPhone 11, Samsung Galaxy S10, Huawei P30 Pro, and Xiaomi Poco X3, so that I could get a broader view of how the website displays across different screens.
+I also tested the website on my own personal mobile phone, and asked friends and family to open it on their mobile phones which included the iPhone 11, Samsung Galaxy S10, Huawei P30 Pro, and Xiaomi Poco X3, so that I could get a broader view of how the website displays and responds across different screens.

 ### **Testing of Site Features**